Tag: Kitchen benchtop

 The bulk of our work involved the centre cabinet collection, which required more room to accommodate a fridge, as well as new appliances.
 BoxMakers carefully designed a new set of cabinets around the central need of having fridge housing.
 This resulted in a distinct three-stage layout, featuring (from left to right) the appliance column, refrigerator, and pantry.

 Our panel selection came in Quarter Thorndon Cream from Prime Panels: a slick melamine on MDF combination that serves as a fitting partner for the fridge’s glossy cool white.
 Starting from the left, the unit features a dual-drawer layout with an overhead cabinet.
-The oven was also replaced, which came in Bosch’s 8 Series.
+The oven was also replaced, coming in Bosch’s 8 Series.

 Central to the unit is the fridge housing, which offers large enough dimensions to accommodate a variety of modern refrigerators.
 Overhead is a horizontal cubby, perfect for storing kitchen rolls and coffee capsules.
+The fridge itself is a triple-tier multipurpose unit from Mitsubishi Electric.

 On the right is where the bulk of the cabinetry rests.
 Featuring a double door pantry with Häfele hinges and 4 tiers of shelving, it offers accommodations for all sorts of groceries and sundries.
-Below rests a triple assortment of drawers, carefully put together with Häfele’s Luxe handles.
-Their drawer system also features for silky smooth handling and a flush, handleless exterior.
-This new cabinet unit interacts exceptionally well under the existing skylight.
-It soaks in natural light to make rummaging a breeze.
+Below rests a triple assortment of drawers, carefully put together with Häfele’s Luxe handles and their drawer system for silky smooth handling and a flush, handleless exterior.

 BoxMakers are confident that this new unit provides excellent appliance accommodations without sacrificing storage space, thanks to our efficient design and smart use of internal hardware.